 For all the effort, I think the researchers are missing a key factor here.
 They see the dangers of memes, but there are also potential benefits.
 Comic books, video games and now online images with text have all been heralded as the thing that will bring down the next generation.
 Yet, here we are.
 The world still turns.
 Comic books are more relevant than ever, and video games are slowing becoming a form of storytelling rather than mindless button mashing.

-Art Spiegelman's graphic novel "Maus" showed us how drawings and words can portray the ripple effect of World War II in a way photos simply never will.
+Art Spiegelman's graphic novel "Maus" showed us how drawings and words can portray the ripple effect of World War II and the Holocaust in a way photos simply never will.
 Ryan and Amy Green molded the events of their son's childhood cancer treatment into a modern, iconic video game titled "That Dragon, Cancer" in which players honestly experience the emotional journey.
 My point is this.
 The issue has never been how you convey a message.
 It's what message you choose to convey and whether that message is received.
 That seems obvious, but we have a strange tendency to blame the medium right off the bat.

 Case in point, memes themselves have developed a subset sometimes dubbed "wholesome memes."
 These creations often flip disparaging images on their head to convey encouraging and uplifting messages.
 A simple search turns up one with a compilation of artfully prepared potatoes and the caption, "If you think you're just a potato, look how beautiful you can be."